 - Antinausea medicine may be given to calm your stomach and to help prevent vomiting.

-- Diuretics: You may get diuretic medicine to help decrease swelling in your brain.
+- Diuretics help decrease swelling in your brain.
 This may help your brain get better blood flow.

-- Prednisone: This steroid is often given with other chemotherapy medicines.
+- Steroids are often given with other chemotherapy medicines.
 Prednisone may help shrink lymph nodes back to their normal size.
-It can also help control the number of leukocytes, which are a type of white blood cell.
-Do not stop taking this medicine without your healthcare provider's OK.
+It can also help control the number of leukocytes (a type of white blood cell).
+Do not stop taking this medicine unless your healthcare provider says it is okay.
 Stopping on your own can cause problems.

 - Neurologic exam is also called neuro signs, neuro checks, or neuro status.
 A neurologic exam can show healthcare providers how well your brain works after an injury or illness.
 A provider will check how your pupils (black dots in the center of each eye) react to light.
 He or she may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

-- Your brain, eyes, bones, blood vessels, or nerves may get injured.
+Your brain, eyes, bones, blood vessels, or nerves may get injured.
 You could have trouble breathing, develop an infection, or bleed more than expected after surgery.
-Problems may happen during the closed stereotactic surgery that may require healthcare providers to do open brain surgery.
+Problems may happen during the closed stereotactic surgery that may require your surgeon to do open brain surgery.
 Even after surgery, there is a chance that another biopsy may have to be done.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.